MartynasPocius/Intro-to-AI-in-Robotics/Phase 1: Obstacle Avoidance Robot/Lesson03-Arduino-Programming.md

 In this code, the pin we are initialising is the `LED_BUILTIN` which is an LED already built in the Arduino, to the OUTPUT mode.

+The value of an OUTPUT pin can be set to `HIGH` or `LOW` which corresponds to the voltage of 5V (or 3.3V depending on the Arduino board) or 0V (i.e. ground) respectively.

 If instead we want to add an LED component to the circuit (with a 1K resistor to prevent a short circuit), we can connect these components manually to the Arduino.
 The simulation for this in TinkerCAD connects these components directly (you can find this in Starters -> Arduino -> Blink), however you can also connect them using a breadboard using what you learnt in Lesson 01.

 The LED in this case is connect to pin `13`, so the above `setup()` function for this circuit will become: